claudiadcrl/Music-Production-AILab-Project/README.md

 # Music-Producing-AILab-Project
-A music producing software that uses Computer Vision to manipulate sound
+A music producing software that uses Computer Vision to manipulate sound.
+Project made for AI Lab exam.